 Socialize your puppy

 Effective puppy socialization is the other essential ingredient to good temperament.
 Much dog aggression is linked to ‘fear’ or feeling threatened.

-‘Guarding’ instincts (which many labs do not have at all) are often based in ‘fear’ and are likely to be diminished through socialisation.
+‘Guarding’ instincts (which many labs do not have at all) are often based in ‘fear’ and are likely to be diminished through socialization.
 Dogs with a guarding instinct will attempt to protect their home/property against what they consider to be a threat.

 Don’t expect a guard dog